Battle of Raate Road: Soviet executions

 The Soviet commander, Vinogradov, and two of his chief officers, Volkov and Pahomov, retreated in the middle of crucial battles.
 According to the Stavka report, this act had a fatal influence on morale.
 As they reached the Soviet lines four days later they were court-martialed, found guilty and sentenced to death; the executions were carried out immediately.
 The Stavka itself had made the crucial decisions to keep the 44th Division on the Raate Road after the 163rd had lost Suomussalmi village.

 A Ukrainian veteran of the Raate Road, Sergeant Pyotr Andrevich Morozov, was interviewed in 1991 by the Finnish non-fiction writer Leo Karttimo.
 According to Morozov the Finns returned prisoners of war, but none of them managed to get back to their homes as the Soviet secret service NKVD executed them all in summer 1940.

 Monuments

-Today, the former battlefield is the site of the Monument of the Winter War dedicated to all who died in the war on both sides.
+Today, the former battlefield is the site of the Monument of the Winter War, designed by Erkki Pullinen, dedicated to all who died in the war on both sides.
 The memorial includes a field of thousands of stones as symbolic gravestones of the Soviet soldiers who fell in the battle.
 The Russian monument was installed in September 1994, and the Ukrainians installed their own monument in the spring of 1998.